- Robert Sturm College of Law, University of Denver (J.D. 1972)

 - Media Law Resource Center, Defense Counsel Section (past-President)

-- Colorado Freedom of Information Council (President Emeritus and Board Chairman)
+- Colorado Freedom of Information Coalition (past-President and Board of Directors)

 - Sedona Conference Working Group on Protective Orders, Confidentiality and Public Access (2004-07)